Full-time: three years, or four years with 48-weeks industrial placement/study abroad in Year 3. Part-time: five years.

 Preston (Campus code: U)

 This is the perfect programme if your ambition is to be a business decision-maker or work in a marketing or advertising career.
+For students interested in business enterprise, there are also opportunities to create your own business.
 The global economy is rapidly evolving and marketing is at the heart of every business.
-Get under the skin of business with a broad base in analysis, planning, economics and management whilst also learning specialist marketing skills such as creative problem-solving, understanding customers and how to differentiate a business from its competitors.
+Get under the skin of business with a broad base in analysis, planning, economics and management whilst also learning specialist marketing skills such as creative problem-solving, digital, understanding customers and how to differentiate a business from its competitors.

 112 Points at A2; General Studies accepted

 BTEC Diploma: Distinction*, Distinction*